Smaller Churches Please God Too | So Pastors, Be Encouraged

 - • Believers in big churches are not one bit more or less accepted by God than those in small churches.
 God loves “small and great alike”.

-• Pastors of large congregations are no more the objects of God’s blessings than are those dedicated servants pastoring smaller churches of 10, 35, or 75.
+• Pastors of churches with large membership rolls are no more the objects of God’s blessings than are those dedicated servants pastoring smaller churches of 10, 35, or 75.

-• I have personally pastored two churches in the 50-150 attendance range.
+• As noted above, I have personally pastored two churches in the 50-150 attendance range.
 I have also been on the ministry staff of a very large church with 1,400 in attendance.
 In small church and large church alike I sensed the personal affirmation and blessing of the Lord, with no hint of partiality or favoritism by Him.

 • God has promised to “bless...the small and great alike” who fear Him.